The Legal Implications of a Dog Bite Injury in Your State

 Understanding Liability: Who Can You Sue for a Dog Bite Injury?

-If you decide to pursue a lawsuit after a dog bite injury, you may be wondering who exactly can be held liable.
+If you decide to pursue a lawsuit after a dog bite injury, you may be wondering who strictly can be held liable.
 The dog owner is often held responsible for their pet’s actions.

 However, depending on the circumstances, other parties may be held liable.
 For example, a landlord or property owner who knew or should have known about a dog’s dangerous propensities.
 A dog bite lawyer or dog bite attorney can help you determine who may be held liable for your injuries.
 And also determine how to proceed with legal action.